lkpch/vat-validation/README.md

 VAT numbers of some countries should ends up with special characters.
 Like '01' for Sweden or "L" for Cyprus.
 If 100% real VAT doesn't fit, try to add proper appendix.

-## Browsers Supports
+## Browser Support

-Support only of evergreen browsers.

-Legacy versions (below v2.0.0) supports all browsers down to IE9 (including IE9).
+Evergreen browsers only.